 Khushi Parisara is suggesting the Police Corps to go beyond local people’s perception that Police is mainly concerned with 2 offences [smoking and helmet], the only ones deserving boards and agents to implement them.

-And we are requesting to take some action on general waste related offenses (burning, throwing and dumping), also on plastics, debris, etc. that cause public nuisance and serious environmental damage.
+And we are requesting to take some action on general waste related offenses (burning, throwing and dumping), also on plastics, debris, sound, etc. that cause public nuisance and serious environmental damage.

 On the normal rounds, surveillance of such nuisances appears as a simple action to adopt, showing that Sound, Waste, Plastic Pollution Rules and Karnataka Police Act do apply here also.

 The exemption from complying with these laws is showing to public that some laws are to be scrapped and nuisance to people or to environment is absolutely irrelevant, being in this way sanctioned by local powers and local officers.

 Now, this is certainly not the trend that our guardians empowered by the State to enforce the law want to follow.

 Even if the difficulties to apply the rules may, at time, be problematic, demanding a more creative enforcement, it worth the effort.

 So we are asking to our PSIs to plan strategic survey of dirt, waste, stones or debris thrown on streets and public places, notifying for its removal.
 Also to survey and educate people on Sound and Plastic pollution.